Stage 2 Rural and Regional Queensland July 2020 – June 2021

 Peer led group information sessions

-Local COTA Queensland volunteers can attend your group and provide introductory about the Aged Care System.
-All attendees will receive a Navigating the Aged Care Maze booklet as part of the information session.
+Local COTA Queensland volunteers initiated contact with community groups and provided introductory information about the aged care system.
+All participants received a Navigating the Aged Care Maze booklet as part of the information session.

-COTA Queensland staff in conjunction with staff from ADA Australia will be providing introductory seminars on the Aged Care system.
+COTA Queensland staff in conjunction with ADA Australia staff provided introductory seminars on the Aged Care system.

-- Three main programs of support funded by the Australian Government.
+- Three main programs of support subsidised by the Australian Government.

 - Your contributions